 Peggy began the Family Room blog after her book, See Sam Run, a mother’s story of autism, was published in 2008 by the University of North Texas Press.
 The book’s manuscript won the Mayborn Prize for Literary Nonfiction.
 The memoir chronicles her son’s first four years of life.
 Sam was diagnosed with autism at age 4 in the early 1990s, just as the disorder was becoming more widely known and better understood.

 When Sam was young, early autism research was not widely available, so the family took on each day like pioneers living on the prairie frontier.
 That hasn’t changed much now that Sam is an adult.
 Adults with autism confront challenges fraught with unknowns.
 Resources remain scant for the millions of people with autism like Sam who were diagnosed as children and are now brave-hearted young adults.
 Peggy continues to explore the issues her family faces on these virtual pages.

-Currently, Peggy and renowned behavior analyst Shahla Ala’i are finishing a new book covering what every parent (and professional) needs to know about love and science in the treatment of autism.
-Peggy is a freelance journalist and a former longtime staff writer for the Denton Record-Chronicle.
+Peggy and renowned behavior analyst Shahla Ala’i-Rosales recently finished a new book covering what every parent (and professional) needs to know about love and science in the treatment of autism.
+Responsible and Responsive Parenting in Autism: Between Now and Dreams was published in April 2022.